Montserrado County: Districts

 Careysburg District and Todee District are the two statutorily created districts in the county.
 Commonwealth District, Greater Monrovia District and St. Paul River District are also recognized, but are not officially recognized as administrative districts.
-There are 21 townships, seven cities, one borough, and two chiefdoms contain within these districts.
+There are 21 townships, seven cities, one borough, and two chiefdoms contained within these districts.
 Administration varies by subunit with a governor running the borough, mayors in charge of cities, commissioners administering townships, and superintendents controlling districts.

 Commonwealth's population is 11,876.

 Careysburg’s population is 29,712.
 The main ethnic groups are Kpelle, Bassa, Mano, Kissi, Loma, and Gola.
 Both the White Plains Water Treatment Plant and the Mount Coffee Hydropower Project are in the district.

 Todee District’s population is 33,998 with farming the primary economic activity.
 The district is run by chiefdoms and clan systems, as the county contains a large number of native African communities.

 The most populous district in the county and the nation, Greater Monrovia District, is home to 970,824 people.
-Employment is mainly informal, small scale trade and government employment through the national government or foreign governments.
+Employment is mainly informal, small-scale trade and government employment through the national government or foreign governments.
 The population has members of each of Liberia’s 16 main tribes.

 St. Paul River District is the second most populous district in the county with 71,831 residents.
 Residents are primarily Christians and a member of the Bassa, Dey, or Kpelle tribes.
-Farming and fishing are the main economic activities along with some small scale trading.
+Farming and fishing are the main economic activities along with some small-scale trading.
 The district has one paved road.